wahyu-devs/company-link-portal/README.md

-# Perkom Link Portal
+# Company Link Portal

 A lightweight internal link portal for centralized access to company documents, tools, and resources.

 ## Overview

-Perkom Link Portal is a simple static web page designed to help internal users access important company links from one centralized place.
+Company Link Portal is a simple static web page designed to help internal users access important company links from one centralized place.
 It provides a clean, responsive, and mobile-friendly interface with search functionality.

 ## Features